Emmanuel Monick

-Emmanuel Monick (January 10, 1893 in Le Mans, France – December 23, 1983?) was a French politician and banker.
+Emmanuel Monick (January 10, 1893, in Le Mans, France – December 23, 1983?) was a French politician and banker.
 He was appointed Governor of the Banque de France during the liberation of France at the end of World War II, replacing Yves Bréart de Boisanger, Inspector of Finance in Vichy France.

 As the Secretary General of Finance in the Provisional Government of the French Republic from August 29 to September 4, 1944, he had to decide what to do about the gold that the Nazi Party requisitioned from the National Bank of Belgium following the Second Armistice at Compiègne in 1940, which they later sold to the Swiss National Bank.

-The 220 tons of gold were repaid to the National Bank of Belgium at the end of 1944 from the Banque de France’s own reserves.
-Monick negotiated recovery for the Banque de France of 90 tons of gold and 250 million Swiss francs.
+The 220 tonnes of gold were repaid to the National Bank of Belgium at the end of 1944 from the Banque de France's own reserves.
+Monick negotiated the recovery for the Banque de France of 90 tonnes of gold and 250 million Swiss francs.

 Biography

 As a result of his participation in World War I, Monick was awarded the Legion of Honour and the Croix de Guerre with five palms and two stars.

-After World War I, he was a financial attaché at the French embassy in Washington, where he became great friends with French Ambassador Paul Claudel, and met Franklin D. Roosevelt.
+After World War I, he was a financial attaché at the French embassy in Washington, where he became great friends with French Ambassador Paul Claudel and met Franklin D. Roosevelt.
 Later appointed as a financial attaché to London, he met Winston Churchill.

 During World War II, Emmanuel Monick was the Secretary General of the French protectorate of Morocco.
 He helped prepare for Operation Torch, which landed U.S. troops in North Africa, along with Consul General Robert Murphy and Chargé d'affaires J. Rives Childs.
-His position meant that he was able to smuggle people out of the country, and save the lives of several Jews by helping them to reach the United States.
+His position meant that he was able to smuggle people out of the country and save the lives of several Jews by helping them reach the United States.

-Michel Debré was his chief of staff during this period, and Robert Marjolin his senior political advisor.
-The Vichy government realized that he did not support its agenda of collaboration and recalled him to France, with an order sent by cable from Otto Abetz and requested by Joachim von Ribbentrop.
+Michel Debré was his chief of staff during this period, and Robert Marjolin was his senior political advisor.
+The Vichy government realized that he did not support its agenda of collaboration and recalled him to France with an order sent by cable from Otto Abetz and requested by Joachim von Ribbentrop.